About the District

 Dr. Chris Spitters serves as the interim health officer of the Snohomish Health District.

-Shawn Frederick is the interim administrator.
+Shawn Frederick is the administrative officer.

 To learn more, visit the District Leadership page.